jronallo/iiif-workshop/workshop/image/parameters-play.md

 - Which parameters might you use to create a thumbnail for a search index or browse view?
 - How would you get the full image to fit within a 500 by 500 pixel space regardless of the orientation of the image?
+- If you were creating a deep zoom viewer that used tiles, how might you go about creating the image URLs you need?
 - YKK other questions

 ## Other Images